0x4248/GPT-code-repository/README.md

 > The code in this repository is not guaranteed to be correct.
 It is possible that the code is not syntactically correct or that it does not do what it is supposed to do.

 ## entries
 The entries are in the `repository` folder.
 In this folder you will find more folders with a 4 digit number.
-This number is the dataset id.
+This number is the entry id.
 Inside each of these folders you will find a `code.<EXTENSION>` file.
 This file contains the code.
 You will also find a file called `prompt.txt` this file contains the prompt that was used to generate the code and you will find a file called `README.md` this file contains information about the code.

 ```
 .